xsb/vimstant/README.md

 A: Yes.
 But Vimstant script backups your current vim configuration, and will do more nice things in the future.

 Q: But "curl pipe sh" installers are dangerous!
-A: Do `curl -s url` the first time, read the code, then pipe to a shell.
-The installer is tiny and easy to read.
+A: Download the installer, check the content, execute it.

 Q: I want it to install my own vimrc file by default.
 A: Fork.